Run & GiveCommunity-driven

 Food donations will not be accepted this year due to lingering COVID-19 concerns.
 Instead, you’re encouraged to please consider donating to our charity partners directly with your race registration.
 Thank you!
 Run & Give.

 Become a Charity Runner

-This year, local non-profit RUNVAN® has expanded its RUN4HOPE charity program to the Granville Island Turkey Trot!
-Runners now have the option to make a difference in our community by registering as a Charity Runner and starting a fundraising campaign for one of our four charity partners.
+Local non-profit RUNVAN® has expanded its RUN4HOPE charity program to the Granville Island Turkey Trot!
+Runners now have the option to make a difference by registering as a Charity Runner and starting a fundraising campaign for one of our charity partners.

 As a charity runner, you will gain access to fundraising tools and support directly from the charity to help make your fundraising a success.

 Frequently Asked Questions

 I registered as a Charity Runner.
 Now what?